-• Submit Request for Proposals (RFP) to qualified audit firms every three years - soliciting bids, interviewing firms and making the recommendation to the Board of Directors when selecting the firm to be awarded the audit contract
+- Submit Request for Proposals (RFP) to qualified audit firms every three years soliciting bids, interviewing firms and making the recommendation to the Board of Directors when selecting the firm to be awarded the audit contract - Review all significant GAAP or FASB rule changes and have a clear understanding of the effect of such changes on the financial condition of the District and needed changes in financial procedures

-- Review all significant GAAP or FASB rule changes and have a clear understanding of the effect of such changes on the financial condition of the district and needed changes in financial procedures - Review annual audit in detail presented to the Board by the auditors and accepted by the Board of Directors based upon the recommendation of the Committee.
-Such review shall encompass the overall condition of the MCSD finances, all audit recommendations for changes. and management letters - Discuss financial statements directly with management, with independent auditors in private and privately among Committee members while maintaining an appropriate degree of professional skepticism - Identify future financial challenges with auditors and management - Monitor controls designed to prevent and detect senior management override of other controls - Review annual true cost set asides to insure that all cost centers of the District have a completed plan to amortize future costs, to recommend set asides for the Board of Directors, compliance with set asides and insure management has developed a schedule of repayment for borrowings of these funds that is consistent with District financial integrity - Establish procedures for complaints regarding accounting, internal controls or auditing matters such procedures should specifically provide for the confidential, anonymous reporting by employees of concerns regarding questionable accounting or auditing matters - Report annually to the full Board and the public on how it satisfied its duties and met its responsibilities
+- Review annual audit in detail presented to the Board by the auditors and accepted by the Board of Directors based upon the recommendation of the Committee.
+Such review shall encompass the overall condition of the MCSD finances, all audit recommendations for changes. and management letters - Discuss financial statements directly with management, with independent auditors in private and privately among Committee members while maintaining an appropriate degree of professional skepticism - Identify future financial challenges with auditors and management - Monitor controls designed to prevent and detect senior management override of other controls - Review annual true cost set asides to ensure that all cost centers of the District have a completed plan to amortize future costs, to recommend set asides for the Board of Directors, compliance with set asides and ensure management has developed a schedule of repayment for borrowings of these funds that is consistent with District financial integrity - Establish procedures for complaints regarding accounting, internal controls or auditing matters such procedures should specifically provide for the confidential, anonymous reporting by employees of concerns regarding questionable accounting or auditing matters - Review financing decision to fund Capital Improvement Projects undertaken by the District - Review the terms and conditions of substantive finance mechanisms, including loans and bonds/certificates of participation, to be undertaken by the District - Other financial matters as assigned by the Board President and/or the Board - Report annually to the full Board and the public on how it satisfied its duties and met its responsibilities

-The Audit Committee should meet on a regular basis and report to the Board during the regular monthly Board of Directors meetings.
+The Audit & Finance Committee should meet on a regular basis and report to the Board during the regular monthly Board of Directors meetings.
 The report should address or include at a minimum, the activities of the Committee, significant findings brought to the attention of the Committee, any indications of suspected fraud, waste or abuse, significant internal control findings and activities of the internal audit function.

-Employee Negotiations Committee:

-The primary purpose of the Employee Negotiations Committee is to allow open communication between staff and the Board of Directors regarding staff's benefit package.
+Employee Negotiations Committee: The primary purpose of the Employee Negotiations Committee is to allow open communication between staff and the Board of Directors regarding staff's benefit package.